Vistaus/lock-message/README.md

 This app helps you write a message that will appear inside Circle on the lock screen.
 This feature can be useful as you can add custom messages to your UT lock screens.

 ![Lock Message Running on Xiaomi Redmi Pro 9 with Ubunut Touch/Liomiri ](assets/composit.png)

-## Trouble Shootings

-**Question 1: Custom Lock Message is not showing  up on the lcok screen/circl?**

-Answer: If your custom message doesn't show up on the locked screen, then please restart your Phone after removing the SIM card.

-**Question 2: What happens if you restart Ubunut Touch without SIM Card?**

-Answer: Restarting without SIM card will reset the usermetric sequences and Lock Message sequence will be shown afterwards.

-**Question 3: Have you noticed unexpected behaviour?**

-Please contact me with any issues before leaving negative review and I will try to fix them.
-Help me to improve this important feature.

 ## Use Cases